 10.1 This Policy seeks to encourage all Employees to express freely, responsibly, and in an orderly way opinions and feelings about any problem or complaint of sexual harassment.
 Retaliation against persons who report or provide information about sexual harassment or behavior that might constitute sexual harassment is also strictly prohibited.
-Any act of retaliation, including internal interference, coercion, and restraint by an Employee, violates this Policy and will result in appropriate disciplinary actions as per applicable policy of the Company.
+Any act of retaliation, including

-10.2 It is important for all Employees to be aware that:

-i.
-Retaliation will be treated as a misconduct under applicable policy of the Company.

-ii.
-Retaliation against those reporting sexual harassment will not be ignored under this Policy.
+- 10.2 It is important for all Employees to be aware that: - i.
+Retaliation will be treated as a misconduct under applicable policy of the Company. - ii.
+Retaliation against those reporting sexual harassment will not be ignored under this Policy. - iii.

-- iii.
 Retaliation would include any hurtful employment action against an individual/s. - iv.
 Suspected or actual cases of retaliation must be reported to the Head HR. - v.
 Dissatisfaction with the response to a complaint of retaliation should be reported to the Head HR directly.

-11.DUTIES AND RESPONSIBILITIES
+11. DUTIES AND RESPONSIBILITIES